Library Music in Audiovisual Media – Online Conference

 Historical library music practices (silent film music anthologies and newsreels; early library music companies etc.)

 The use of commercial music “as library music” (practices of needledrop; the reuse of stock cues across television series/video games etc.)

 Proposals can take the form of either individual 20-minute papers or themed panels comprising three papers.
 Please submit a 250-word abstract and a 100-word biography for each presenter to: firstname.lastname@example.org by 30th April 2022.
 For panel submissions, please also include a title and brief abstract for the overall panel.

 We are thrilled to announce that this conference/study day will feature a keynote address from Professor Bethany Klein (School of Media and Communication, University of Leeds), author of As Heard on TV: Popular Music in Advertising (2009) and Selling Out: Culture, Commerce and Popular Music (2020).

-The event will also incorporate industry contributions from composers Jessica Dannheisser (Race for the Vaccine, Secret Safari: Into the Wild) and Paul Mottram (Audio Network), library music director Jenny Oakes (JW Media Music) and library music historian, consultant and music supervisor David Hollander (author of Unusual Sounds: The Hidden History of Library Music).
+The event will also incorporate industry contributions from composers Jessica Dannheisser (Race for the Vaccine, Secret Safari: Into the Wild) and Paul Mottram (Audio Network), and library music director Jenny Oakes (JW Media Music).

-To facilitate participation from scholars and practitioners based across the globe, we are planning for much of the event to be held virtually, with further details communicated in due course.
+To facilitate participation from scholars and practitioners based across the globe, the event will be held virtually via Zoom.
+Visit the 'Programme' page for full details.

 We are grateful to the Royal Musical Association (RMA) and the University of Leeds for their support of this event.